Invoca/developer-docs/source/api_documentation/sms_messaging_api/index.rst

     - 500
     - False

-  * - cursor
+  * - page
-    - The next or previous cursor as taken directly from the response body payload of a previous API request for the previous page of the same read operation
+    - The next or previous page as taken directly from the response body payload of a previous API request for the previous page of the same read operation
     - *N/A* (assumed to be the first page)
     - *N/A*
     - False